-- Poor self-esteem due to repeated failures at self-control
+Poor self-esteem due to repeated failures of self-control

-The relationship between many psychiatric disorders with disordered eating is complex.
-ADHD is the most commonly missed diagnosis in relation to food and appetite problems.
-All adults seeking treatment for binge eating or obesity should be screened for ADHD.
-I believe effective treatment for ADHD can significantly help patients off the roller coaster of disordered eating.
+The relationship between psychiatric disorders and disordered eating is complex.
+ADHD is the most missed diagnosis in relation to food and appetite problems.
+Adults seeking treatment for binge eating or obesity should be screened for ADHD.
+Effective treatment for ADHD can significantly help patients off the roller coaster of disordered eating.

-Fortunately, I have witnessed many times a dramatic reduction in disordered eating once a patient is treated for ADHD.
-The strong urge to binge or to self-medicate with food subsides once the impulsivity and inattention of ADHD are treated.
-The individual experiences a new ability to tune in to his or her body’s signals, control cravings and improve impulse control.
+Often the strong urge to binge or to self-medicate with food subsides once the impulsivity and inattention of ADHD are treated.
+A person can experience a new ability to tune in to the body’s signals, control cravings and improve impulse control.